Underground parking garage and gas detection: CO, NO₂, and petrol vapours monitoring systems

 What types of parking garage exist?

-Parking facilities can be classified into several categories based on their structure and location.
-The most common are surface parking lots, which are open‑air spaces generally without a roof, often found in commercial or urban areas.
-There are also multi‑storey parking garages, above‑ground structures developed across multiple levels that help optimize available space in cities.
+Parking facilities can be classified into different types based on their structure and location.
+The most common are surface parking lots, which are outdoors and generally uncovered, often found in commercial or urban areas.
+There are also multi-storey car parks—structures developed over several above-ground levels that help optimize available space in cities.
+A particularly widespread category in urban contexts is underground car parks, built beneath buildings, squares, or residential and commercial complexes.
+These spaces offer numerous advantages in terms of land use and vehicle protection; however, as enclosed environments, they require adequate ventilation systems and air quality monitoring to ensure user safety.

 How do underground parking garage work?